bdav87/dev-blog-drafts/bulk-order-form-draft.md

 extensions: [".js", ".jsx"]
 ```

+## Preparing the layout template

 To enable the bulk order form on a category page, we should make it as simple as possible for a merchant to toggle it.
 Once our app is complete, a merchant should be able to edit a category in their control panel and simply select the bulk order form template.

 In BigCommerce themes, custom layout files need to be added to `templates/pages/custom`.
 Create the `custom` directory, then add another folder inside it named `category`.
 This lets the store know there is a custom layout file available for category pages.

 Create a file named `bulk-order-form.html` in `templates/pages/custom/category`.
 Next let's copy the contents from the existing `category.html` template to use as a base for our custom template.
-We don't need any product filtering or side navigation, so let’s remove the following code:
+We don't need any product filtering or side navigation, so let’s **remove** the following code:

 **bulk-order-form.html**
 ```
+// ...
 {{#if category.faceted_search_enabled}}
     <aside class="page-sidebar" id="faceted-search-container">
         {{> components/category/sidebar}}